 McGonagall favored her with a questioning look, but she said nothing further.
-Shortly they had arrived in front of the map, which Fleur was still watching closely.
+Soon they had arrived in front of the map, which Fleur was still watching closely.
 A quick glance at it showed that the Slytherins were still in the halls, though it appeared that they were giving up ground toward the dungeon.

 Pointing at the Great Hall, Hermione said, "It looks like we've got an unwelcome visitor."